 After wavering back and forth, we got it together and put this into perspective: this is a once-in-a-lifetime situation and we will never be closer than this.
-We booked our bus tickets and set off to find out what this trip was all about but we went into the experience with two different perspectives and wondered if we would both leave feeling that the trip to Iguazu Falls was worth it…
+We booked our bus tickets and set off to find out what this trip was all about but we went into the experience with two different perspectives and wondered if we would both leave feeling that our Iguazu Falls tour was worth it…

 I was committed to the long detour up to Iguazu Falls, but was feeling completely burnt out when we got there.
-Thankfully, or not, the first two days in town were gray and rainy so we pushed back the trip to the falls until the third day.
+Thankfully, or not, the first two days in town were gray and rainy so we pushed back our Iguazu Falls tours until the third and fourth day.
 Unfortunately, both the town of Puerto Iguazu and our hotel left much to be desired and I was doubting the decision to come to the Falls.

 In Patagonia, we could have drunk the water straight from certain rivers it was so clean, and Buenos Aires felt practically European.
-But Puerto Iguazu felt run down, our overpriced budget hotel bed gave us itchy legs and the only good wi-fi was at Freddo and Bonafide, Argentina’s biggest and most impersonal ice cream and coffee chains.
-The town felt like a tourist trap, and my alarm bells go off at the mention of a tourist trap, so I was already on edge.
+But Puerto Iguazu felt run down, our overpriced budget hotel bed gave us itchy legs and the only good wi-fi in town was at Freddo and Bonafide, Argentina’s biggest and most impersonal ice cream and coffee chains.
+Puerto Iguazu felt like a tourist trap, and my alarm bells go off at the mention of a tourist trap, so I was already on edge.

 Was this really going to be better than Niagara Falls, I wondered?